TimDesanti/TimDesanti.github.io/docs/02-Component-Selection/Component-Selection.md

     | percise movement                          | moderately expensive                                             |
     | programmable to move to certain positions | requires more voltage

-**Choice:** Option 1: STANDARD MOTOR 6600 RPM 12V
+**Choice:** Option 1: GEARMOTOR 100 RPM 12V METAL

 **Rationale:** Requires fewer programs to be made.
 It will rely on the sensors to function, which is what we want.
-Provides enough power to run its function at a lower cost.
+Provides enough power to run its function at a reasonable cost.

 **Voltage regulator**